Xilinx/VVAS/main/source/docs/common/common_plugins.rst

      - A generic infrastructure plug-in: 1 input, 1 output, supporting pass-through, in-place, and transform processing.

    * - :ref:`vvas_xinfer`
      - An inference plug-in using vvas_xdpuinfer acceleration software library and attaches inference output as GstInferenceMeta to input buffer.
-Also, this plug-in does optinal pre-processing required for inference using vvas_xpreprocess acceleration software library.
+Also, this plug-in does optional pre-processing required for inference using vvas_xpreprocess acceleration software library.

    * - :ref:`vvas_xoptflow`
      - Plug-in to estimate optical flow using previous and current frame.

    * - :ref:`vvas_xoverlay`
-     - Plug-in to draw text, boxes, lines, arrows, circles, polygons and time stamp on frames.
+     - Plug-in to draw text, boxes, lines, arrows, circles, polygons, and time stamp on frames.

    * - :ref:`vvas_xtracker`
      - Plug-in to track objects of interest detected during infer.
 This plug-in tracks the previously detected objects during the time interval when infer information is not available.